Careers (film): Music

 The film featured a theme song entitled "I Love You — I Hate You (For Making a Fool of Me)," with words by Al Bryan and music by George W. Meyer.
 Carmel Myers sings the song during the film and it is also heard in the background in several scenes as part of the instrumental scoring.

 A song entitled "My Sweet Helene," also written by Bryan and Meyer, was originally sung as a duet between Antonio Moreno and Billie Dove.
 This song was cut from the film after preview audiences reacted unfavorably.
 The only reference to the song remaining is during the last scene when Antonio Moreno exclaims "My Sweet ..." before kissing Billie Dove at the final fade out.
 Nevertheless, sheet music survives for this song survives as it was released before the final version of the film was edited.

 During the party sequence at the Resident's headquarters an unidentified classical number is performed by Andrés de Segurola.

 Censorship

 When Careers was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
 The Chicago Board of Censors passed the film on a "pink" or "adults only" basis for showing at the Chicago Theatre.

 Preservation

 The film was considered a lost film, with only the Vitaphone soundtrack still in existence.
-However, a print was discovered in an Italian film archive in 2017.
+However, a print of the silent version was discovered in an Italian film archive in 2017.
+The all-talking version remains still lost.